 In this section, we delineate the architecture of the conditional diffusion model we employed.
 This model is designed to generate images with diverse camera viewpoints and human poses, conditioned on the relevant input data.
 However, naively training the generative model on a human Re-ID dataset without careful consideration may produce degenerated results for camera viewpoints or human poses that are rarely present in the training dataset.

 We address this problem by leveraging the vast knowledge in pre-trained Stable Diffusion~\cite{rombach2022high}.
-We first provide a preliminary explanation of the Stable Diffusion model~\cite{rombach2022high}, followed by thr method for augmenting the images in the training dataset while controlling their human pose, camera viewpoint, and identity.
+We first provide a preliminary explanation of the Stable Diffusion model~\cite{rombach2022high}, followed by the method for augmenting the images in the training dataset while controlling their human pose, camera viewpoint, and identity.
 The overall architecture can be seen in Figure~\ref{supl:diffusion_model}.

-\paragraph{Preliminary: Stable Diffusion model.} Diffusion model~\cite{ho2020denoising, rombach2022high, song2020denoising} is a generative model that samples images from the learned data distribution \(p(x)\) through iterative denoising process from Gaussian noise.
+\paragrapht{Preliminary: Stable Diffusion.} Diffusion model~\cite{ho2020denoising, rombach2022high, song2020denoising} is a generative model that samples images from the learned data distribution \(p(x)\) through iterative denoising process from Gaussian noise.
 Our method builds upon Stable Diffusion (SD)~\cite{rombach2022high}.
 SD performs a denoising process in a latent space of Autoencoder~\cite{yu2021vector}, reducing the computational cost compared to denoising in the pixel space~\cite{ho2020denoising, song2020denoising}.
 Specifically, the encoder in SD maps a given image \(\textbf{x}\) into a latent representation \(\textbf{z}\), denoted as \(\textbf{z} = \mathcal{E}(\textbf{x})\).

-In training time, SD learns a denoising U-Net~\cite{ronneberger2015u} \(\epsilon_\theta\) that predicts normally distributed noise \(\epsilon\) given a noised latent \(\textbf{z}_t\), which is a noisy latent of $\textbf{z}$ with a Gaussian noise at noise level \(t\).
+During training, SD learns a denoising U-Net~\cite{ronneberger2015u} \(\epsilon_\theta\) that predicts normally distributed noise \(\epsilon\) given a noised latent \(\textbf{z}_t\), which is a noisy latent of $\textbf{z}$ with a Gaussian noise at noise level \(t\).
 This U-Net function can be trained with a following objective:

 where \(c\) denotes conditional information for generation.
-The condition, which a text prompt encoded using the CLIP text encoder~\cite{radford2021learning}, enables controllability over the image generation process.
+The condition, which is a text prompt encoded using the CLIP text encoder~\cite{radford2021learning}, enables controllability over the image generation process.
 The denoising U-Net is composed of three parts: downsampling block, bottleneck block, and upsampling block.
 Each block consists of a combination of 2D convolutional layers, self-attention layers, and cross-attention layers.

 During inference, a sample \(\textbf{z}_T\) from a Gaussian distribution is gradually denoised using the trained denoising U-Net.
 Undergoing the denoising process from \(t=T\) to \(t=0\), the model generates \(\textbf{z}_0\).
 This final latent representation is then passed through the decoder \(\mathcal{D}\) to produce the output image.